specialmoves/coding-standards-front-end/README.md

-Interface development standards

-Code formatting
-Development guidelines
-Development process
+#Coding standards front end

-Code formatting
+##Code formatting

-HTML
+##HTML

-Use Polygot Markup with the following emphasis:
+* Use Polygot Markup with the following emphasis:
-Use XHTML compliant Boolean attributes e.g. <input type="text" required="required" />.
+** Use XHTML compliant Boolean attributes e.g. <input type="text" required="required" />.
-Use double quotation marks for attributes.
+** Use double quotation marks for attributes.
-Use the minimized tag syntax, with a space before the closing slash, for void elements, e.g. <br />.
+** Use the minimized tag syntax, with a space before the closing slash, for void elements, e.g. <br />.
-Use consistent line breaks:
+*Use consistent line breaks:
-Add line breaks only between sibling sectioning elements & ARIA landmark roles.
+**Add line breaks only between sibling sectioning elements & ARIA landmark roles.
-Place inline tags on the same line.
+**Place inline tags on the same line.
-Place block-level tags on a new line and indented.
+**Place block-level tags on a new line and indented.
-Include templating serverside code as part of the nesting of elements.
+**Include templating serverside code as part of the nesting of elements.
-Wrap long lines of text and treat as block-level elements, using 150 char length as a guide.
+**Wrap long lines of text and treat as block-level elements, using 150 char length as a guide.

-CSS
+##CSS

-Example of style
+###Example of style

-/* header */
+'''/* header */
 	.action .action-information,
 	.button .information:last-child {
 		background: url("../images/generic-logo.png") no-repeat center 0 #fff;